Aperies0/Web-Scraper/SECURITY.md

 - Do not publish details of a confirmed vulnerability publicly before remediation unless you discuss it with me first.

 ## Legal note
 This project is provided for educational use only.
-Do not use it against systems you do not own or have permission to test.
 The repository owner is not responsible for misuse.